William Orrick III

-William Horsley Orrick III (born May 15, 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Northern District of California.
+William Horsley Orrick III (born 1953) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Northern District of California.
 He had a long career as a lawyer in private practice in San Francisco, and served as a Deputy Assistant Attorney General in the Civil Division of the United States Department of Justice during the Obama administration.

 Early life and education

-Orrick was born in San Francisco on May 15, 1953.
+Orrick was born in San Francisco in 1953.
 His father, William H. Orrick Jr. (1915–2003), was a United States District Judge for the Northern District of California and served as Assistant Attorney General for the Civil Division in the John F. Kennedy administration.
 His mother, Marion Naffziger Orrick (d.
 1995), was active in San Francisco civic life.
 Orrick's uncle, Andrew Downey Orrick, was acting chairman of the U.S. Securities and Exchange Commission in San Francisco.

 Orrick received his Bachelor of Arts, cum laude, from Yale University in 1976.
 He received his Juris Doctor, cum laude, from Boston College Law School in 1979.